-The southeastern corner of the state is home to some of the state’s best bass lakes and its most picturesque mountain rivers.
-And it may be one of the best locations in
+The southeast corner of the state is home to the states best bass lakes and its most picturesque rivers, which are stocked with a variety of fish species.

 The Glover is a wilderness river that’s best fished with a buddy or two and is accessed through the Three Rivers Wildlife Management Area, located north of State Highway 3 between Antlers and Broken Bow.